Ep #204: Cognitive Dissonance

 What You will discover

-- How it affects our ability to set goals.
+- How it affects our ability to set goals and our behavior.

 - The importance of understanding that mental discomfort does not mean “Danger!
 Run away!”